Javier Beirán: Professional career

 After playing for six years in the younger age categories at Real Madrid, Beirán joined MMT Estudiantes where he played for 5 seasons.
 In 2007, he was part of the Spanish national team which won silver in the Under 20 European Championship.

 Following on from his early career successes, he went on to join Gran Canaria in 2010, where he spent 4 years before moving over to Iberostar Tenerife, winning the Basketball Champions League in 2017.

 On 28 June 2019 Beirán returned to Herbalife Gran Canaria where he played as captain.

 After 11 years playing in the Canary Islands, in August 2021 he signed with CB Estudiantes with the aim of winning the LEB Oro League in the 2021-2022 season.

-On the 27 September 2022, he returned to the Spanish Liga Endesa with Carplus Fuenlabrada.
+On 27 September 2022, he returned to the Spanish Liga Endesa with Carplus Fuenlabrada.

-On the 9th February 2023, he confirmed his first international experience when he signed with Saint-Quentin BB of the French LNB Pro B and was an integral part of the teams' success in winning the league and obtaining their promotion to the LNB Pro A.
+On 9 February 2023, he confirmed his first international experience when he signed with Saint-Quentin BB of the French LNB Pro B and was an integral part of the teams' success in winning the league and obtaining their promotion to the LNB Pro A.